Villa Mairea: Upper floor

 By comparison with the sophisticated spatial composition of the ground floor, the upper or first (second-U.S) floor is a relatively straightforward assemblage of private rooms.
 The main stair arrives in an intimate upper hall, with its own fireplace placed directly above the one below.
-Mr. and Mrs. Gullichsen's bedrooms are paired on either side of an en suite bathroom, which are entered under a slightly dropped ceiling, with vents for air conditioning.
+Mr. and Mrs. Gullichsen's bedrooms are paired on either side of an en suite bathroom, entered under a slightly dropped ceiling with vents for air conditioning.
 The upper hall terminates in the familiar serpentine line.

 The three children's bedrooms open onto a large circulation/play space, fitted with wall bars for exercise.
 Their windows are obliquely projecting bays, which read almost as objects on the façade, rather than openings in it, and are angled to address the line of approach to the main door.
-The guest bedrooms are disposed along a single-banked corridor and look out full-height windows and present a blank wall to the family's private garden.
+The guest bedrooms are disposed along a single-banked corridor and look out full-height windows, presenting a blank wall to the family's private garden.